hankchanocd/npmlist/README.md

 ## Contribution

-`npl` started off as a bunch of CLI aliases on top of `npm list` and `npm info`, but grew larger quickly.
+`npmlist` started off as a bunch of CLI aliases on top of `npm list` and `npm info`, but grew larger quickly.
 It's now very effective at checking a package's dependencies and global installs.
-This is to say we are not afraid of expanding `npl` features beyond the current realm.
+This is to say we are not afraid of expanding `npmlist` features beyond the current realm.

-The roadmap for `npl` now focuses on presenting a quick and concise report on terminal with minimal commands (it means no sub-commands), freeing developers from the burden of constant switching between terminal and browser.
-See [Wiki](https://github.com/hankchanocd/npmlist/wiki/Wiki) for `npl`'s code architecture, developments rules, and styles.
+The roadmap for `npmlist` now focuses on serving as a library to provide a quick and concise report on terminal, freeing developers from the burden of constant switching between terminal and browser.
+See [Wiki](https://github.com/hankchanocd/npmlist/wiki/Wiki) for `npmlist`'s code architecture, developments rules, and styles.
 See [here](./CONTRIBUTING.md) on how to contribute.

-If you like the idea of fuzzy list, check out ruyadorno's [`ipt`](https://github.com/ruyadorno/ipt#readme).

 ## Use Cases